 Recognized Legal Practitioner and Scholar

 A Daily Journal headline about Michelle once read, “Enough CEQA Wins to Fill a Bucket,” reflecting a string of courtroom victories for her clients.
+In 2017, the Daily Journal recognized her with the prestigious California Lawyer Attorney of the Year Award for Environmental Law.
 Her reputation as a successful attorney is so strong that her peers routinely select her for top attorney lists such as Super Lawyers® and Best Lawyers in America®.
 Locally, she was president of the Riverside County Bar Association.
 Internationally, she is senior vice chair of the International Bar Association’s Committee on Environment, Health & Safety Law.
 She first joined BB&K in 1989 as a member of the Environmental Law & Natural Resources practice group, and later was appointed as leader of that practice group.
 She quickly rose in the ranks to serve six years on BB&K’s Executive Committee, which makes key management decisions for the firm.
 Michelle has shared her wealth of legal knowledge by teaching classes in environmental law at the University of Southern California and at the University of California campuses in Irvine and Riverside.
 Additionally, she has authored several articles and frequently lectures on CEQA and endangered species laws.

 Michelle lives in Riverside where she continues to improve her California native, drought-tolerant garden.
 She loves to cook, travel, practice yoga and dabble in creative writing.
 She is admitted to practice law in the State of California.